Triathlon England Awards 2025 Winner

 Why is there an environmental focus to the event?

-With an increasing recognition of the environmental challenges that we are facing, we teamed up with Plastic Free North Devon (PFND.)
-100% of our profit now goes to PFND and other local charities.
+With an increasing recognition of the environmental challenges that we are facing, we teamed up with Earth Devon North Devon (EAND.)
+100% of our profit now goes to EAND and other local charities.
 We want to encourage greater consideration for the environment as an event, and for the competitors taking part.
-This approach has been adopted at all our events and a “plastic-free” toolkit has been shared with British Triathlon and other event organisers in the UK and beyond.
+This approach has been adopted at all our events and a Plastic Free Toolkit has been shared with British Triathlon and other event organisers in the UK and beyond.

 In addition to providing recycling and zero single-use plastic containers at the event, we will continue to minimise our impacts through supplier choice, snacks available and prizes.